Infinity CodeOne Introduction

 Dire Foes Packs

-The Dire Foes packs offer a thematic narrative, whilst expanding player's forces.
+The Dire Foes packs offer a thematic narrative, whilst expanding the player's forces.
 The first Dire Foes pack for CodeOne is Retaliation.
-It contains a new unit for both PanOceania and Yu Jing, along with a less combative miniature who can be used as a neutral unit or objective for missions.
+It contains a new unit for both PanOceania and Yu Jing, along with a less combative miniature that can be used as a neutral unit or objective for missions.
 Retaliation contains Imperial Agent Adil Mehmut, who features in the latest Infinity Graphic novel, Betrayal.

 Action packs are a great way to start playing a new CodeOne faction.
 Both the O-12 and Combined Army CodeOne Action Packs contain units from Operation Wildfire and the Beyond Wildfire expansion.
 The action packs provide a solid core from which to expand your new faction, and with the limited units in CodeOne, you can take your time learning the units, and adding expansion packs as required.